victoria-maple/resources/rules.md

           weapons include level 35, 43, and 64 (and sometimes higher levels, like 77) weapons that are ordinarily available exclusively from the anniversary/Mapleversary event.
+            - **Clarification:** This hard restriction on Mapleversary weapons is limited to specifically _weapons_.
+Non-weapon equipment items that are Mapleversary equipment items may or may not be allowed, depending on the reader’s judgement of whether or not the equipment item in question is “overpowered”.
 10. The following items — all of which are exclusively obtainable from the Amoria Party Quest (APQ) — may not be acquired by vicloc PCs, unless they are obtained from an APQ run whose participants are all vicloc PCs: